rudderlabs/rudderstack-docs/destinations/klaviyo.md

 {% endhint %}

 {% hint style="info" %}
-If you are sending `track`/ `screen` type event using some sdk which does not persist user context info after `identify` you need to pass the user info in `context.traits`.
+If you are sending `track`/ `screen` type event using some SDK which does not persist user context info after `identify`, you need to pass the user info in `context.traits`.
 {% endhint %}

 ## Identify